plainC/wondermacros/README.md

 * Pre-processor mathematic macros
 * Pre-processor string (character sequence) macros

-This project is still a work in progress, so stay tuned.
-The following major enhancements are planned:
-* AVL tree, and heap
-* Dynamic arrays and other data structures using W_HIDDEN macros underneath does not yet support propert alignment

 We try not to reinvent the wheel and build on top of [Boost pre-processor library](https://www.boost.org/doc/libs/1_67_0/libs/preprocessor/doc/index.html).
 So Boost must be installed.
 Boost in general is a C++ framework but the pre-processor